A home inspection will inform you as the potential buyer of the current condition of the log cabin and assure you that it is ready to occupy.

 Your log home is a major investment and whether you plan to live there forever or move on in a few years you certainly don’t want any unexpected problems cropping up to surprise you down the road.

 As a log cabin buyer you need to exercise extra due diligence and that’s why hiring a certified inspector makes sense.
-You can get a quick idea of the overall condition of the cabin on your own with our
+You can get a quick idea of the overall condition of the cabin on your own with our short inspection checklist or do a thorough job with our comprehensive checklist.

 New log homes receive a certificate of occupancy from the local building inspectors, but while this ensures that building codes have been adhered to (at least for the most part – building inspectors are not infallible, nor do they have unlimited time to fully inspect every detail), building codes are the bare minimum standard.